 Below are just a handful of the recipes I've created through the years, both before and since the release of my two cookbooks, Sheila's Super-Simple Low-Carb Desserts and Sheila's Super-Simple Low-Carb Induction Meals.
-I'm always in the kitchen whipping up new things!
+Lots of new recipes, too - I'm always in the kitchen whipping up new things!

 * Cited carb counts represent that of the full recipe, unless otherwise noted.
 Your personal carb count will depend on how large or small you divvy up your servings.

 New!
 Low-Carb Chocolate Bark (Paleo-friendly)

 Using a measuring cup as a stand-in for a mixing bowl (easier cleanup!), add the cocoa powder and Stevia to the already measured-out coconut oil.
 Mix together well, then transfer to either

 wax paper-lined baking sheet (easier cleanup!) or a candy/chocolate mold tray.
 Freeze for at least 10-15 minutes before eating ... if you can stand to wait that long!